 “while the conspiracy theorist mindset aims to avoid being taken in or duped by conventional wisdom or mainstream information sources, this rarely prevents the person becoming gullible to the basic tropes and structural motifs that form part of the unquestioned background for how we, as modern people, understand and navigate the world.”

 Third, I have noticed that discussions about conspiracy theories tend to hinge on a type of Gnosticism or secret knowledge that is not publicly accessible to all.
 Here’s what I mean.
-When I’ve participated in discussions of conspiracy theories and I ask something like, “How do you know that’s true?” or “what’s the three main pieces of evidence to support what you’ve said?”
-I’m rarely, if ever, given actual pieces of evidence, or actual articles that I can perform due diligence on.
+Back when I used to actually participate in discussions of conspiracy theories, I would often ask things like, “How do you know that’s true?” or “what’s the three main pieces of evidence to support what you’ve said?”
+But rarely, if ever, was I given actual pieces of evidence, or actual documents or articles that I can perform due diligence on.
 Instead, I am habitually presented with a whole system or worldview that one has to first buy into as a whole before any specific claims make sense.
 For example, one conspiracy theory is used as evidence for another conspiracy theory (i.e., “because the moon-landing was faked, therefore COVID is probably also a hoax”), which actually ends up giving you claims that cannot be verified or falsified since it is a circular self-supporting system.
 This is the leaky bucket fallacy – one leaky bucket inside another leaky bucket, still gives you a bucket that doesn’t hold any water.
 So this ends up with an insular type of secret knowledge that only makes sense to people already “in the know.”